AlicanAkkus/WSCEP/README.md

 ## Sponsors

 Location sponsor of the program is **[Craftbase](https://craftbase.io)**.
-Food and Logistics sponsors will be announced soon.
+Food, Logistics and Gift sponsors will be announced soon.

+## Supporter Communities

+Supporter communities will be announced soon.

 ## Contact